djay143/EDM-Luna-jonathan/Final Lab Task 3/README.md

 ### Product's Value Table

-Here's the screenshot of the whole Query Statements and Table Structure (See screenshots)
+Here's the screenshot of the Query Statements and Table Structure (See screenshots)

 ![Sample Output](images/VALUES.png)